 The mortality basis adopted allows for improvements in life expectancy over time, so that life expectancy at retirement will depend on the year in which a member attains retirement age (age 65).
 The number of members in the Scheme and the number of deaths are too small to analyse and produce any meaningful Scheme-specific estimates of future levels of mortality.
 Average future life expectancy according to the mortality tables used to determine the pension liabilities are:

-2018 2017
+2019 2018

 Years Years

-Male aged 65 21.5 years 21.4 years

-Female aged 65 24.0 years 23.9 years
+Male aged 65 Female aged 65 .
+21.5 years 24.0 years 21.5 years 24.0 years